1856 Atlantic hurricane season: Hurricane One

 On August 9, a minimal hurricane was observed near the Dry Tortugas.
 The storm moved northwestward and strengthened, becoming a Category 2 hurricane about 12 hours later.
 The hurricane reached Category 3 strengthened late on August 9.
 It continued to deepen and became a Category 4 hurricane on the following day.
 At 1800 UTC on August 10, the hurricane attained its peak intensity with maximum sustained winds of 150 mph and a minimum barometric pressure of 934 mbar.
 Simultaneously, the storm made landfall in Last Island, Louisiana.
 It rapidly weakened inland and fell to tropical storm intensity on August 11.
 The system then drifted northeastward, until dissipating over Mississippi early on August 12.

 Offshore, at least 183 people drowned after steamers and schooners sunk in rough seas produced by the hurricane.
 A storm surge between 11 and 12 ft lashed Last Island, Louisiana.
 The island was completely submerged, with virtually every structure destroyed, including the hotels and casinos, while all crops were ruined.
 Additionally, Last Island itself split in two.
-Inland, heavy rainfall caused the Mermentau River to oveflow, destroying crops and every house in Abbeville.
+Inland, heavy rainfall caused the Mermentau River to overflow, destroying crops and every house in Abbeville.
 The storm produced up to 13.14 in of precipitation to New Orleans.
 In Plaquemines Parish, rice fields were under several feet of water, while many orange trees lost their fruit.
 The storm resulted in at least 200 fatalities, making it one of the deadliest tropical cyclones in the history of Louisiana.